IpsitaPrusty/Neural-Art-using-CNN/README.md

 ## 🎯 Objective
 The main goal of this project is to explore Neural-style-transfer through implementation.
-We'll Implement a NST model using Tensorflow and keras, and at the end of the project we'll deploy it as a web app so that anyone can create stunning digital art which they could even sell as NFT's.
+We'll Implement a NST model using Tensorflow and keras.

 ## 📝 Summary of Neural Style Transfer